Cultivating Entrepreneurship in China

 Submitter Pledge and Confirmation Statement

 The online submission system will include a confirmation statement pledging: (a) you have not published or presented the paper or symposium elsewhere, (b) you have not submitted another version in a different language to the IACMR conference, and (c) at least one author will attend the conference to present the accepted paper in either the oral presentation or roundtable sessions.
 You will not be able to complete your submission until you have signed the confirmation statement.

 Other Important Information

-We will publish Conference Proceedings online in a secured website for conference attendees only.
-We will only publish the abstracts of all presented papers.
+We will publish Conference paper abstracts and full proposals online in a secured website for conference attendees only.
+We will only publish paper abstracts after the conference.
 Publication in the online Proceedings does NOT preclude authors from publishing their papers elsewhere in journals or books.
-However, all accepted papers and symposium proposals will be posted in full on a conference-secure website before the conference for participants to read and prepare for the meeting.
+However, all accepted paper abstracts and symposium proposals will be posted in full on a conference-secure website before the conference for participants to read and prepare for the meeting.

 Best Paper Awards

 We will present four Best Conference Paper awards in the following categories: micro topics (individual and group level analysis), macro topics (organization level analysis and strategy focus), conference theme, and best student paper.
 The Conference Theme Best Paper Award recognizes a paper that best captures the theme of the 2020 Conference—Cultivating Entrepreneurship in China.